 Darling Harbour

-No matter how many times we visit Darling Harbour, we never seem to get bored of all of her many attractions and charms.
+No matter how many times we visit Darling Harbour, we never seem to get bored with all of its many attractions and charms.

 For all the indoor action, visit SEA LIFE Sydney Aquarium and WILD LIFE Sydney Zoo for some awesome indoor animal encounters on a wet day.
-Madame Tussauds is right next door for getting up close with a celebrity or two.
+Madame Tussauds is right next door for a close-up with a celebrity or two.

-We could spend the whole day perusing the illuminating Sea Museum, where kids can get an inside look at Australia's maritime history, get up close to submarines and warships, visit exhibitions, attend special events, and check out the Kids on Deck school holidays program.
+We could spend the whole day perusing the illuminating Sea Museum (Australian National Maritime Museum), where kids can get an inside look at Australia's maritime history, get up close to submarines and warships, visit exhibitions, attend special events, and check out the Kids on Deck school holidays program.

 IMAX Sydney